-It’s prepared with simple ingredients and easily customizable to your personal taste.
-You just can’t go wrong with bringing macaroni salad to ANY event!
+This dish is prepared with simple ingredients and is easily customizable to your personal taste.
+You can’t go wrong with bringing this flavorful pasta salad to any event for any occasion… it’s always a crowd-pleaser!

 Macaroni Salad Ingredients

-- Macaroni (elbow) pasta that has been cooked, drained in a colander and rinsed well with cold water until cooled.
+- Pasta (elbow macaroni) that has been cooked, drained in a colander and rinsed well with cold water until cooled.

 - Red onion